Takahiro-Kudo-Keio/DCTGAN-master/README.md

 Reviewing for IEEE Access

-## Overview
+## Abstract

-We propose the single image deblurring method that preserves texture and suppresses ringing artifacts in the restored image, named “DCTGAN.”
-In the proposed method, we adopt the architecture of GAN because of retaining the details in the restored image.
-Besides, DCT discriminator is introduced to the proposed method.
-It compares only the high frequency components of the image by discrete cosine transform (DCT) for the fake image obtained by the generator and the real image of the correct answer.
-Hereby, DCTGAN may reduce block noise or ringing artifacts while keeping the deblurring performance.
-Both numerical and subjective results in the experiments show that DCTGAN is processed while retaining the details of the restored images, and it also suppress ringing artifacts and excessive patterns.
+Image deblurring has been an important issue recently because of the increasing number of imaging devices and the spread of HD displays.
+Thus, the demand for image blurring with high accuracy has increased in the past several years.
+Image deblurring has two kinds of problem settings, non-blind or blind, and uniform or non-uniform deblurring.
+In this paper, the problem setting supposes blind and non-uniform.
+Recently, Convolutional Neural Network (CNN) and Generative Adversarial Network (GAN) based algorithms have been proposed for image deblurring, such as SRN, DeblurGAN, and DeblurGANv2.
+These conventional methods exhibit high performance in test images.
+However, these methods often lose the details of the restored image, and form block noise or ringing artifacts during the deblurring process.
+To solve these problems, we propose a method that preserves texture and suppresses ringing artifacts in the restored image, named ``DCTGAN.''
+In the proposed method, we adopt the architecture of GAN because it can retain the details in the restored image.
+In addition, the DCT discriminator is introduced to the proposed method.
+It compares only the high-frequency components of the image by discrete cosine transform (DCT) of the fake image obtained by the generator and ground truth image.
+Hereby, DCTGAN may reduce block noise or ringing artifacts while maintaining deblurring performance.
+To evaluate the performance of DCTGAN, test images of GoPro Dataset and Real image dataset are used in the experiments.
+Both numerical and subjective results in the experiments show that DCTGAN can process while retaining the details of the restored images, and it also suppresses ringing artifacts and excessive patterns.

 ## Requirements
 Pytorch(torch and torchvision)